lksh97/namaste-javascript-notes/notes/season-1/lecture-01.md

 # Episode 1 : Execution Context

-- Everything in JS happens inside the execution context.
-Imagine a sealed-off container inside which JS runs.
+- Everything in JS happens inside the `execution context`.
+- Imagine a <ins>sealed-off container inside which JS runs</ins>.
-  It is an abstract concept that hold info about the env. within the current code is being executed.
+  -  It is an abstract concept that `hold information about the enviroment`, within the current code is being executed.

   ![Execution Context](/assets/execution-context.jpg "Execution Context")

-- In the container the first component is **memory component** and the 2nd one is **code component**
+- In the container the first component is `memory component` and the 2nd one is `code component`

-- Memory component has all the variables and functions in key value pairs.
-It is also called **Variable environment**.
+- Memory component has all the variables and functions in <ins>key value pairs</ins>.
+It is also called `Variable environment`.

-- Code component is the place where code is executed one line at a time.
-It is also called the **Thread of Execution**.
+- Code component is the place where code is executed **one line at a time**.
+It is also called the `Thread of Execution`.

-- JS is a **synchronous**, **single-threaded** language
+- JS is a `synchronous`, `single-threaded` language
-  - Synchronous:- In a specific synchronous order.
+  - Synchronous :- In a specific synchronous order.
+    - Will move to next line ones current line is done.
-  - Single-threaded:- One command at a time.
+  - Single-threaded :- One command at a time.

 <hr>